-Florida Medicaid reimburses for observation services provided to a recipient within the 48 hours immediately preceding an inpatient admission to the same hospital, and that are related to the inpatient admission, as part of the inpatient claim.
+Florida Medicaid covers observation services provided to a recipient within the 48 hours immediately preceding an inpatient admission to the same hospital, and that are related to the inpatient admission, as part of the inpatient claim.

-For more information on outpatient services, please refer to Florida Medicaid's outpatient hospital service coverage policy.
+For more information on outpatient services, please refer to Florida Medicaid's Outpatient Hospital Services Coverage Policy.